gwtproject/gwt-site/src/main/markdown/articles/security_for_gwt_applications.md

         ` var result = { 'data': ['foo', 'bar'] };`

-*   A string containing a JSON object passed as the parameter to a function call -- that is, the JSONP model.
+*   A string containing a JSON object passed as the parameter to a function call &mdash; that is, the JSONP model.

         Example: